pixlsus/website/src/articles/how_to_create_camera_noise_profiles_for_darktable/index.md

     /usr/lib/darktable/tools/darktable-gen-noiseprofile -d $(pwd)

-or if you had to download the source, run
+or if you had to download and build the source, run:

     /opt/darktable_source/lib/tools/darktable-gen-noiseprofile -d $(pwd)